Memo-Aldu/shopping-service-config-server/README.md

 # shopping-service-config-server
-This repo holds the configurations files to the shopping-service microservices
+This repo holds the configurations files to the shopping-service microservices.